 The BBC was accused of compromising the British Army's position in the Falklands after it reported information on the troop's invasion.

-The Battle of Goose Green was a 14-hour long battle between the British Army and Argentinians.
-Although the British Army was outnumbered and under-armed, they managed to gain control of the area.
+The Battle of Goose Green was the first battle in the Falkland War.
+It was a 14-hour long battle between the British Army and Argentinians.
+Although the British Army was outnumbered and under-armed, it managed to gain control of the area.
 50 Argentinians and 17 British soldiers lost their lives.